Cellular $E_k$-algebras: Contexts for homotopy theory

-In an adjunction between model categories, the left adjoint $F$ is a \emph{left Quillen functor} and the right adjoint $G$ a \emph{right Quillen functor} if one of the following equivalent conditions hold: (i) $F$ preserves cofibrations and trivial cofibrations, (ii) $G$ preserves fibrations and trivial fibrations, (iii) $F$ preserves cofibrations and $G$ fibrations, (iv) $F$ preserves trivial cofibrations and $G$ trivial fibrations.
+\newglossaryentry{bl}{ name={\ensuremath{\bL}}, description={Left-derived functor}, type=symbols } \newglossaryentry{br}{ name={\ensuremath{\bR}}, description={Right-derived functor}, type=symbols } In an adjunction between model categories, the left adjoint $F$ is a \emph{left Quillen functor} and the right adjoint $G$ a \emph{right Quillen functor} if one of the following equivalent conditions hold: (i) $F$ preserves cofibrations and trivial cofibrations, (ii) $G$ preserves fibrations and trivial fibrations, (iii) $F$ preserves cofibrations and $G$ fibrations, (iv) $F$ preserves trivial cofibrations and $G$ trivial fibrations.
 Left, resp.\ right, Quillen functors may be derived by composing them with a functorial cofibrant, resp.\ fibrant, replacement functor, which we shall denote $c$, resp.\ $f$.
-We use the notation $\bL F \coloneqq L \circ c$ and $\bR G \coloneqq G \circ f$ for these derived functors : they come with a natural transformation $\bL F \Rightarrow F$ (which is a weak equivalence on cofibrant objects) and $G \Rightarrow \bR G$ (which is a weak equivalence on fibrant objects).
+We use the notation $\gls{bl} F \coloneqq L \circ c$ and $\gls{br} G \coloneqq G \circ f$ for these derived functors : they come with a natural transformation $\bL F \Rightarrow F$ (which is a weak equivalence on cofibrant objects) and $G \Rightarrow \bR G$ (which is a weak equivalence on fibrant objects).
 The functor $\bL F$ preserves weak equivalences between cofibrant objects and $\bR G$ preserves weak equivalences between fibrant objects, by Ken Brown's Lemma.
 These derived functors induce a pair of adjoint functors on the homotopy categories, which is independent of the choice of $c$ or $f$, and will also be denoted $\bL F \dashv \bR G$.
 It is possible to derive functors with weaker properties: a functor $F$ may be left derived if it takes trivial cofibrations between cofibrant objects to weak equivalences, and a functor $G$ may be right derived if it takes trivial fibrations between fibrant objects to weak equivalences, see Proposition 8.4.8 of \cite{Hirschhorn}.

 For categories of algebras or diagram categories, we define so-called projective model structures.
 The construction of these uses that the model category structure on $\sfS$ is \emph{cofibrantly generated} , see Section 2.1 of \cite{Hovey}.
 Roughly, this means that the cofibrations and trivial cofibrations are generated by \emph{sets} of morphisms under pushouts, transfinite composition and retracts.
 These sets are called \emph{generating cofibrations} and \emph{generating trivial cofibrations}.